Small Miracle: Gallery

 Photographs of the original Broadway production of Small Miracle appeared in the November 1934 issue of The Stage magazine.

 Publication history

 Small Miracle was published in 1935 by Samuel French, Inc., with a preface by George Abbott.

 Adaptations

-Krasna adapted Small Miracle for the Paramount Pictures film, Four Hours to Kill!, released in April 1935 and starring Richard Barthelmess.
-In 1944 Paramount Pictures announced it would film a new adaptation of Small Miracle, starring Alan Ladd; the project was not realized.
+Krasna adapted Small Miracle for the Paramount Pictures film Four Hours to Kill!, released in April 1935 and starring Richard Barthelmess.
+In 1944, Paramount Pictures announced it would film a new adaptation of Small Miracle, starring Alan Ladd; the project was not made.